13 toddler-friendly days out in Gloucestershire

 Nestled in the Forest of Dean, Beechenhurst has a spectacular sculpture trail with a variety of options for little legs and bigger ones — and it's free to visit.

 Toddle over to Sudeley Castle in Winchcombe, which puts on lots of fun activities for families throughout the year and is surrounded by gorgeous Gloucestershire countryside.
-Adults can soak up the fascinating history of the castle while children have a fun day exploring the grounds and meeting the resident pheasants.
+Adults can soak up the fascinating history of the castle while children have a fun day exploring the grounds, meeting the resident pheasants and spotting animal sculptures on the Sculpture Safari.

 Visit animals from all over the world without leaving the Cotswolds.
 From zebras and lions to giraffes and camels, toddlers will love meeting animals of all different shapes and sizes at Cotswold Wildlife Park — with 160 acres of parkland to run around in as well.